jbunke/jbunke.github.io/_projects/deltascript.md

 green(~ color c -> color) -> rgba(0, c.g, 0, c.a)
 blue(~ color c -> color) -> rgba(0, 0, c.b, c.a)
 ```

-## Overview
-*DeltaScript* is a concise, statically typed scripting language that is designed to be extended.
-Its extensions can define new data types, namespaces and functions, but inherit their syntax from *DeltaScript*.
-Thus, *DeltaScript* extensions form a family of syntactically identical [domain-specific languages](https://en.wikipedia.org/wiki/Domain-specific_language) that share an underlying standard library of primitive types and native functions.

 ## Development
 * Designed and implemented a skeletal programming language grammar